What is car insurance?

 Does car insurance cover your windscreen?

 It can.
-You can get windscreen cover as part of your car insurance policy, with some insurers offering it as standard and some offering it as an optional extra.
+You can get windscreen cover as part of your car insurance policy, with some insurers offering it as standard or as an optional extra.

 Does car insurance cover breakdown?